 - 7. Ask the victim what he / she would like school to do to make him / her feel safe.
-Follow this up by planned support e.g. a named adult to talk to, playtime book - 8.
-Monitor on a regular basis to check the child is happy. - 9.
+Follow this up by planned support, e.g. a named adult to talk to, playtime book - 8.
+Monitor on a regular basis to check the child is happy in a time frame agreed with the pupil (e.g. daily check ins, check ins after lunchtimes, weekly sessions etc). - 9.
 Ask other staff to monitor the situation either in class or by observing at playtimes / lunchtimes to ensure there is no repetition. - 10.
-When the behaviour of the bully improves then sanctions can be adjusted and withdrawn. - 11.
+When the behaviour of the bully improves then sanctions can be adjusted and withdrawn.
+The pupil will be involved in this decision to close. - 11.
 Praise good behaviour. - 12.
-Inform all staff.
+Inform staff who will have contact with the child so they are aware of the situation.